-When it comes to managing ideas, generation doesn’t necessarily lead to impact.
-Although most organizations generate a vast number of ideas every year, a mere 25% of companies effectively assess and implement them (source: McKinsey).
-Without a structured approach to evaluation, many promising concepts are overlooked, resulting in missed opportunities for growth and innovation.
+When it comes to managing ideas, generation does not always lead to impact.
+Most organizations produce a large number of ideas every year, yet only 25 percent effectively assess and implement them (source: McKinsey).
+Without a structured approach to evaluation, many promising concepts are overlooked, creating missed opportunities for growth and innovation.

-A well-designed idea evaluation process helps businesses filter, refine, and prioritize ideas, ensuring that resources are allocated to opportunities with the highest potential impact.
-By providing a systematic approach, companies can avoid inefficiencies and focus their efforts on ideas that align with their strategic objectives.
+A well-designed idea evaluation process helps businesses filter, refine, and prioritize ideas so that resources are directed toward opportunities with the highest potential value.
+With a systematic approach, companies can avoid inefficiencies and focus on ideas that align with strategic objectives.

-Innovation thrives when businesses make informed decisions.
-Companies with a well-defined idea evaluation process are five times more likely to outperform competitors (Harvard Business Review).
-These organizations leverage structured methods to analyze ideas comprehensively, aligning them with market demands and long-term goals.
+Innovation strengthens when businesses make informed decisions.
+Research shows that companies with a defined idea evaluation process are five times more likely to outperform competitors (Harvard Business Review).
+These organizations use structured methods to analyze ideas comprehensively, ensuring strong alignment with market needs and long-term goals.

 What is an Idea Evaluation Process?